Coronavirus (COVID-19) Information

 Fire and Police Departments

-Jenks Police Station lobby remains open but we strongly discourage anyone coming in person to the station.
+Jenks Police Station lobby remains open but we still encourage calling our emergency or non-emergency number rather than come in person.
 This is to best protect our citizens and our police officers.
 If you have an emergency, please call 911 and it will be dispatched accordingly.
 Non-emergencies can be called into 918-299-6311.